tezosmiami/taqueria/website/docs/tasks/compile.md

 ## Using in a Taqueria Workflow

-The `compiile` task is used to produce Michelson code that can be deployed to a sandbox or testnet
+The `compile` task is used to produce Michelson code that can be deployed to a sandbox or testnet

 :::note
 Support for mainnet will be coming soon